 Is NPS included in 80c?

 Yes, NPS is included in 80C.
 You can claim deduction maximum upto 1.5 Lakhs under Section 80C.
+Investment in Tier-2 is also eligible for tax dedcution under 80C according to latest rules.

 What is Section 80ccd (1B)in NPS?